”Who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously.”

 God wants us to be free from vengeance and leave retaliation in his hands.

 How unlike the Savior we are.
 As soon as someone starts a rumor about us, we get on our high horse.
 Our backs arch like a cat.
 We show our fangs.
 We are ready to do battle.
-If given a change, we will hang their hide on the wall.
+If given a chance, we will hang their hide on the wall.

 This is so unlike our Lord.
 We are still in kindergarten spiritually.
 We believe that we must defend ourselves and vindicate ourselves.
 When it came to this kind of thing, our Lord Jesus was not concerned about his reputation.